ICBA, FAO strengthen partnership to drive agrifood systems transformation

 This collaboration has covered, among other things, such areas as the promotion of biosaline agriculture under the Global Framework on Water Scarcity in Agriculture (WASAG); the management and restoration of degraded lands under FAO’s Global Soil Partnership (GSP); and the conservation and sharing of plant genetic resources under Article 15 of the International Treaty on Plant Genetic Resources for Food and Agriculture.

-The two organizations have also conducted several projects aimed at strengthening resilience against sand and dust storms; unlocking the potential of protected agriculture; combatting red palm weevil; and promoting neglected and underutilized crops.
+The two organisations have also conducted several projects aimed at strengthening resilience against sand and dust storms; unlocking the potential of protected agriculture; combatting red palm weevil; and promoting neglected and underutilised crops.

 Moreover, ICBA has worked since 2020 with the FAO elearning Academy, a platform offering online courses on a wide range of subjects to stakeholders around the world.
 Through this collaboration, ICBA has supported the development of various learning resources and courses in Arabic.